 Within the wilderness are the very upper reaches of the Middle Fork of Taylor Creek.
 The creek is now a designated National Wild & Scenic River.
 The channel is very narrow with extremely steep sides to it.
 At the mesa top you'll find stands of pinyon pine, scrub oak and Utah juniper.
 The elevation runs around 7,600' so there might be mule deer, wild turkey, coyotes, bobcats, mountain lions, other small mammals and a few raptors in the area.

-Map of the Taylor Creek Wilderness area
+Taylor Creek Wilderness area